- October 4, 2010

 Aura: Fate of the Ages is a fantasy adventure game featuring puzzles and mysteries to solve.
 Explore the ancient world of Azkaan, discover hidden secrets, and uncover the fate of the Ages.
 With stunning visuals and an immersive storyline, Aura offers a unique and captivating gaming experience.

-- Inconsistent character animations and subpar voice acting detract from the overall experience.
+- The story is shallow and poorly developed, with subpar voice acting and character animations that detract from the overall experience.

 “If you are okay with playing 'part 1' of an apparently never continued story, Aura has enough of a 'world' to get lost in for a few days, and the first two-thirds of the game are solid old school Myst-like puzzles.”